 The only place in Pearl Harbor where you will be able to checkout a wheelchair if you require one is at the Battleship Missouri.
 The main deck and the surrender deck are wheelchair accessible and there are two elevators to help visitors board the ship.
 However, some parts of the ship are only accessible via steep ladders.
 Remember, this Battleship was designed for a young and physically fit crew of sailors.
 Slider’s Grill and the Victory Store are accessible by wheelchairs, as well as the restrooms.

-All hangers in addition to the shop, restaurant, and restroom at the Pacific Aviation Museum are handicap accessible.
+All hangers in addition to the shop, restaurant, and restroom at the Pearl Harbor Aviation Museum are handicap accessible.

 How to Book a Handicap Accessible Tour